-Special Summer Initiatives
+Special Summer Initiatives:

-The anticipation of high school curriculum posses transitional challenges for rising 9th grade students.
-Students not properly prepared psychologically find the transition stressful.
-The ROTC initiative is a mandatory component for all rising 9th grade students in the Upward Bound Project.
-The ROTC initiative is a weekend experience taught by a military professional designed to assist students transition from elementary school to high school, and expose them to the discipline needs to matriculate at a high school level.
-This activity is conducted at the Pocono Environmental Educational Center in Dingmans Ferry, Pennsylvania.
+ROTC (Rapid Orientation Toward College): The anticipation of a HS curriculum poses transitional challenges for 9th grade students who, if not properly prepared psychologically, can find the transition stressful.
+ROTC is a mandatory component for all incoming 9th grade students, designed as a one-day experience to assist students’ transition from middle school to HS, and expose them to the discipline needed to matriculate at a HS level.